moneroexamples/openmonero/README.md

 Open Monero is an open source implementation of backend of https://mymonero.com/.
-The frontend, which includes HTML, CSS, JavaScript were adapted from (and originally developed by) https://mymonero.com/.
+The frontend, which includes HTML, CSS, JavaScript, was adapted from (and originally developed by) https://mymonero.com/.

 Unlike MyMonero, Open Monero's backend is open sourced, free to use, host and modify.
-Additionally, the following features were added/changed:
+Additionally, some features were added/changed.
+They include:

  - google analytics, cloudflare, images and flash were removed.
  - transaction fees were set to zero (MyMonero also has now them zero due to problem with its RingCT).